 A new set of MAC provider interfaces are exported by the PF driver.
 This process enables the MAC layer to become aware that the driver is a PF driver.
 The MAC layer also obtains more information about the VF driver.

-See Chapter 19, Drivers for Network Devices and the Oracle Solaris Administration: Network Interfaces and Network Virtualization chapter in for more information about network drivers and interfaces.
+See Managing Network Virtualization and Network Resources in Oracle Solaris 11.3 book for more information about network drivers and interfaces.

 The VF instances are now initialized.
 A VF driver is attached only if the VF is assigned to the root domain.